microsoft-dx/csharp-fundamentals/CSharpFundamentals/csharp07 - Overriding/README.md

             foreach (var a in animals)
                 a.Eat("food for everybody");
+the output will be specific for each `Animal` type.

 (_Knowledge from the last project_):
 Even though we treat each object as an `Animal`, they still exist as the specific type they were created with.